 Most salespeople do not ask enough or the right sales questions.
-While this is not good and can be having a negative impact on sales results, it is actually very understandable for a few reasons.
+While this is not good and can negatively impact sales results, it is actually very understandable for a few reasons.

 Companies Don’t Train Salespeople to Ask the Right Sales Questions